GerHobbelt/source-map/README.md

 * `version`: Which version of the source map spec this map is following.

-* `sources`: An array of URLs to the original source files.
+* `sources`: A function returning an array of URLs to the original source files.

 * `names`: An array of identifiers which can be referrenced by individual mappings.